contentful/slash-developers/docs/ruby/index.md

 ### Content Delivery API SDK

 This SDK interacts with the Content Delivery API, a read-only API for retrieving content from Contentful.
-All content, both JSON and binary, is fetched from the server closest to an user's location using our global CDN.
+All content, both JSON and binary, is fetched from the server closest to a user's location using our global CDN.

 [View on GitHub](https://github.com/contentful/contentful.rb)